 - Contact information for the landlord in case the tenant has any questions or concerns.

-Landlords and tenants must keep copies of all written notices for their records.
-Also, landlords should ensure that the language they use complies with all applicable laws and regulations and that they are not discriminatory.
+Landlords and tenants should retain copies of all written notices for their files.
+Additionally, landlords must verify that the terminology they employ complies with all applicable laws and regulations and that they are not discriminatory.

 Alternate Communication Methods for Landlords